A reflection on Luke 9:28-36 (The Transfiguration)

 In that moment, I went from seeing this man as someone I would rather not associate with to a companion I would work with to help create a better world.
 I remember thinking how good it was to see this side of my coworker.
 After a while of working together to help the fight against hunger, we ended up becoming friends.

 Sometimes we can live or work beside someone without really getting to know them.
 Then, one day, something happens and we discover a completely different side of that person.

 I thought of this story as I reflected on the Transfiguration (Luke 9:28-36).

 Peter, James, and John had walked with Jesus and gotten to know him as a person and a teacher and a mentor.
 Then, at the Transfiguration they are for a moment given the opportunity to see who Jesus really is.
 As they did, they receive a glimpse of the power of the God who reigns supreme over all.
 They not only discover the presence of the Son of God in their lives, they also find hope of a better future.

 The experience is so good they wanted to remain there.

 I would call Saint Augustine an optimist when it comes to relationships with others.
-His Rule and way of life were oriented towards seeing the potential for unity in the midst of diversity and reconciliation in the midst of conflict and invites us to do the same.
+The Rule of Augustine and way of life it advises were oriented towards seeing the potential for unity in the midst of diversity and reconciliation in the midst of conflict.
 Elsewhere, he offers us this wisdom about remaining optimistic when facing difficult relationships: